Romans 5:18-21 To save the world, believers must live as Jesus lived and to exercise divine power to forgive sins

 The Law does not literally increase sin.
 It serves to define sin and marks sinful acts as exceedingly sinful.
 Secondly, the Law attaches a just consequence for every sin.
 What form does the Law take?
 There is the legislative Law, the ten commandments, which was given to Moses to establish the judicial system.
 There is also the Law written in the hearts of man that functions as a moral compass accusing or defending him (see Romans 2:15).

 That said, the Law does nothing except to accuse or defend the sinner and mete out a just punishment.
 Because all men are found guilty, we are subject to condemnation (as sin reigned in death).
-But grace functions in tandem with the Law, not only to exonerate him but to cause him to progress towards righteousness.
-When a person is convicted of sin at the hearing of the Law, grace immediately acts in acquitting him and helping him battle his sinful inclinations.
-This process of battling or sanctification brings him closer to the righteousness of Christ.
+But grace functions in tandem with the Law, not only to exonerate him but to cause him to progress towards godliness and perfection.
+When a person is convicted of sin at the hearing of the Law, grace immediately acts in helping him battle his sinful inclinations.
+This process of battling or sanctification brings him closer to the perfection of Christ.

 Truth

-To save the world, believers must live as Jesus lived and exercise divine power to forgive sins.
+To save the world, believers must live as Jesus lived and exercise divine authority to forgive sins.

 Breaking the devil’s stranglehold

 Jesus was frequently seen forgiving sins, teaching and exemplifying the truth.
 Jesus said in no uncertain terms that He came to forgive the sins of the world.
 To forgive (aphiemi in Greek) is to set free.
-To forgive sins is to free people from the devil’s dungeon of evil, poverty and sicknesses.
+To forgive sins is to free people from the devil’s dungeon of evil, spiritual poverty and sicknesses and from their own selfish ego.
 In Mark 2:10, Jesus demonstrated His power to forgive sins and by healing the paralytic.
-When Jesus died on the cross, He gave the final blow that destroyed the devil’s kingdom.
+When Jesus died on the cross, He dealt the final blow that destroyed the devil’s kingdom.
 After Jesus resurrected, He filled the disciples with the Spirit and gave them divine power to forgive sins.
 He breathed on them and said,

 “Receive the Holy Spirit.
 If you forgive the sins of any, their sins have been forgiven them; if you retain the sins of any, they have been retained.”John 20:23